gshipley/enterprise_training/AdminTraining.md

 ##**Test the configuration**

 If everything in the current, and all previous labs were completed successfully, we can now test our deployment of OpenShift Enterprise.
 During this lab, we will setup an SSH tunnel to allow us to communicate with the broker and node hosts.
 The will allow us to connect to localhost on our lab machine and all traffic will be forwarded to your OpenShift Enterprise installation.
-In the next lab, we will update our local machines to point directly to the DNS server that we installed in lab 2, but for now, an SSH tunnel will allow us to test the installation.
+In the next lab, we will update our local machines to point directly to the DNS server that we installed in Lab 2, but for now, an SSH tunnel will allow us to test the installation.

 On your local machine, issue the following command, replacing the IP address with the IP address of your broker node: